 When I arrived at the substation, I found Deputy Jennifer Dean.
 Two male officers left the building, and then it was just her and I. She shut the door to the office.
 It wasn't long before I could tell she wouldn't judge me for waiting 43 years.
-She was very understanding.
-She told me about her friend in her 50's who’d been abused by her father and just reported him to the police.
-She started to take my statement…
+She told me of a 50-year-old friend of hers who was abused by her father as a child and just reported him to the police.

-The first time I had to tell a man no to a sexual advance was a grown man, my new stepdad, my mother’s husband, as he stood naked by my bed when I was nine years old when he grabbed my shoulder and tried to turn me toward his naked body to do more than just the perversions as mentioned above.
-But when he grabbed my shoulder and turned me toward him, I knew I had to scream.
+Another time he stood jacking off by my bed, and he grabbed my shoulder, trying to turn me toward him.
+I knew I had to scream.
 I sat up in my bed and called for my mother.
 It startled him, and he told me to be quiet.
-But she was in her room with the door shut and the window unit AC on, so there wasn’t much chance of her hearing me.
+My mom was in her room with the door shut and the window unit AC on, so there wasn't much chance of her hearing me.
 I screamed again.
 He told me to stop screaming again then he left.
-He wasn’t expecting THIS fiery little bitch who resisted.
-HA!
+He wasn't expecting resistance.

 I don't know how many nights these things happened.
 I don't know if it was all one night or many nights.
 I know I tried to stay away from home as much as I could or sleep in my five your old brother's bed with him by the wall so he would be between Donnie and me.

-After a few weeks (I think), I told a friend of mine, and she told her mom, then her mom told my mom.
+After a few weeks (I think), I told a friend of mine, and she informed her mom, then her mom told my mom.
 My mom asked me about it.
 She believed me, she held me, and we cried together.
-Later we packed our stuff and left.
-I’ll never forget how relieved I was when we left.
+Later that same day, we packed our stuff and left.
+I'll never forget how relieved I was when we left.

 I would see Donnie from time to time around town and get physically ill.
 We lived in a tiny town.
 Once when I was a teenager, I was at a friend's house.
 Her parents were friends with Donnie and his new wife, they happened to be at a Bar B Q there, and my friend asked me to come out and sing for everyone (I sang all the time).
 I looked outside, saw him, he looked at me, and I had a literal breakdown.
 Back then, we didn't call them panic attacks, but that's what I had.
 I started shaking, crying uncontrollably, curled up in a ball in the corner of her room, and told her I couldn't go out there.
 She thought it was just stage fright.

 I'm not blaming anyone from my past other than the perpetrator.
 We know better NOW.
 I know better now.
-My daughter knows better now, so we're gonna do better now.
+My daughter knows better now, so we're going to do better now.

 Sadly I found out that Florida has a statute of limitations, so there's very little that can be done to Donnie.
 He gets to continue to get away with being a pedophile.
 Florida had a chance to change its laws last legislative session, but the bill died in committee.
-The Catholic Church in Florida is very powerful, and they don’t want all the grown victims of pedophile priests to be able to file charges and sue the church for being raped by priests when they were children.
-Similar laws are currently being considered this session, but all of the ones I’ve read so far would change the statute going forward, not for those of us who now are victims of crimes committed against us as children.
+The Catholic Church in Florida is very powerful, and they don't want all the grown victims of pedophile priests to file charges and sue the church for being raped by priests when they were children.
+Similar laws are currently being considered this session, but all of the ones I've read so far would change the statute in the future, not for those of us who now are victims of crimes committed against us as children.

-How pathetic that in 2020 a state can’t come to a consensus that people who were sexually violated as CHILDREN should be able to file charges against their assailants?
+How pathetic that in 2020 a state can't agree that people who were sexually violated as CHILDREN should be able to file charges against their assailants.